 Please follow us via the website, Facebook, or Twitter and look out for notice that new applications are invited.
 These notices are generally publicised in March/April.

-All funding applications are decided upon by a panel, consisting of between five and nine members, and all applicants are advised about the results usually in June.
+All funding applications are decided upon by a panel and all applicants are advised about the results, usually in June.

-To find out more about receiving funding please contact Jacqueline Bobb, CVS Manager at Involve Kent on 01622 677337 or email firstname.lastname@example.org
+To find out more about receiving funding please contact Jacqueline Bobb, Chair, HaMC Panel, on 07791 090958 or email firstname.lastname@example.org